w3c/wai-about-wai/_about/projects/wai-expand-access/index.md

 * [Participating in WAI](https://www.w3.org/WAI/about/participating/) to learn about contributing to WAI work.
 * [Get WAI News](https://www.w3.org/WAI/news/subscribe/) to subscribe to get announcements of drafts for review and completed work.

-If you have any questions, contact [Judy Brewer](http://www.w3.org/People/Brewer/).
+If you have any questions, contact [Shawn Lawton Henry](http://www.w3.org/People/Shawn/).

 ## Project Staff

-The following W3C staff are supported in part by WAI Expanding Access funds:
+The following W3C staff were supported in part by WAI Expanding Access funds:

 * [Judy Brewer](http://www.w3.org/People/Brewer/)
 * [Shawn Lawton Henry](https://www.w3.org/People/Shawn/)